Nonlinear Schr\"odinger Kernel for hardware acceleration in machine learning inference: Introduction

 In this paper, we report a new concept in data representation and classification.
+Specifically, we show that when seeded with data, nonlinear optical dynamics enable a linear learning algorithm to learn a nonlinear function or decision boundary that separates the data into the correct classes.
+The core of this system, which we call the Nonlinear Schrödinger Kernel, nonlinearly projects data that have been modulated onto the spectrum of a femtosecond pulse into a space in which the data, which normally could not be linearly separated, can now be classified with a linear classifier.

+Figure 1 shows a qualitative interpretation of the working principle of this model.
+The input data are first mapped to virtual spectrum nodes by a spectral modulator and then undergo a nonlinear transformation—described by the Nonlinear Schrödinger Equation (NLSE)—causing complex energy and phase transfer between the nodes.
+The experimental system is described later.

-Specifically, we show that nonlinear optical dynamics, that are seeded with the data, enable a linear learning algorithm to learn a nonlinear function or decision boundary that separates the data into correct classes.
-The so-called Lambda Kernel nonlinearly projects data that have been modulated onto the spectrum of a femtosecond pulse into a space in which linearly inseparable data can be classified with a linear classifier.
-We first validate the concept by performing the exclusive OR (XOR) operation; a classic nonlinear operation benchmark.
-We then demonstrate classification results on a variety of data including brain intracranial pressure, spoken digit, and biological cell data.
-We show that the combination of the Lambda Kernel with a digital classifier provides improvements in accuracy and latency when compared to a conventional purely digital classifier.
-To provide insight into the operation of the Lambda Kernel, we compare its performance to the radial basis function (RBF), the most common kernel in machine learning, and show the two perform similar functions.
+As a proof of concept for our model, we first demonstrate the exclusive OR (XOR) operation, a classic nonlinear classification benchmark.
+We then obtain classification results on a variety of data, including brain intracranial pressure (ICP), spoken digit, and biological cell data acquired with time stretch imaging.
+We show that the combination of the Nonlinear Schrödinger Kernel with a digital classifier provides improvements in accuracy and latency over a conventional, purely digital classifier.
+To provide insight into the operation of the Nonlinear Schrödinger Kernel, we compare its performance to the radial basis function (RBF), the most common kernel in machine learning, and show that both enable a linear classifier to perform nonlinear classification.
+Finally, the operation of the Nonlinear Schrödinger Kernel is demonstrated with a wide variety of linear and nonlinear digital algorithms, and its robustness against quantization and additive noise is illustrated.

-Since this technique operates with femtosecond pulses and spectrally modulated data, it is inherently compatible with time stretch data acquisition including time stretch microscopy and spectroscopy for continuous single-shot acquisition and classification of ultrafast events.
-In this work we show successful operation with both the conventional grating spectrometer and the time stretch spectrometer.
+Since this technique operates with femtosecond pulses and spectrally modulated data, it is inherently compatible with time stretch data acquisition, including time stretch microscopy and spectroscopy, for continuous single-shot acquisition and classification of ultrafast events \cite{Kelkar1999}.
+To this end, successful operation with both a conventional grating spectrometer and the time stretch technique is demonstrated.
+Spectral mapping and electric-field transformation, governed by the Nonlinear Schrödinger Equation, enable certain nonlinear classification problems to be solved with a low-latency linear classifier by transforming the data into an implicit high-dimensional representation.

-\section{Demonstrated tasks}
+\subsection{Demonstrated tasks}